jjdblast/bigdata-pipeline_wiki/Cloud-Provisioning.md

 chmod 600 ~/pipeline-training-gce.pem
 ```

-* Add the .pem to your keychain
+* Add the .pem to your keychain (TODO:  password provided later)
 ```
 ssh-add ~/pipeline-training-gce.pem
-Enter passphrase for /Users/<username>/pipeline-training-gce.pem: password9
+Enter passphrase for /Users/<username>/pipeline-training-gce.pem
 ```

 * SSH into the instance